-- Paint Normal is exactly that: it paints on top of anything already on the Stage. - Using the Paint Fills mode, you paint over the background and any object fills, but you leave object strokes unaffected. - Paint Behind allows you to paint only the background; any area with a fill or stroke remains unaffected by the brush stroke. - Paint Selection applies your brush strokes to currently selected fill areas only. - Paint Inside applies the brush stroke within the boundaries of the fill where you first click.
+- Paint Normal is exactly that: it paints on top of anything already on the Stage. - Using the Paint Fills mode, you paint over the background and any object fills, but you leave object strokes unaffected. - Paint Behind allows you to paint only the background; any area with a fill remains unaffected by the brush stroke. - Paint Selection applies your brush strokes to currently selected fill areas only. - Paint Inside applies the brush stroke within the boundaries of the fill where you - first click. - 5.
+Click the Brush Size button and choose the largest available brush. - 6.
+Click the Brush Shape button and choose the full round option.